 Assessment: The course is assessed at the end of the training

 What kind of People takes this course?

-Persons/people, who before being assigned to ship board duties or persons assigned, employed or engaged on a seagoing ship that are require to monitor the safety and pollution-prevention aspects of the operation of each ship and ensuring that adequate resources and shore-based support are applied , as required.
+Persons/people, who before being assigned to shipboard duties or persons assigned, employed, or engaged on a seagoing ship that is required to monitor the safety and pollution-prevention aspects of the operation of each ship and ensuring that adequate resources and shore-based support are applied, as required.

 What will I gain from this qualification?

-Participant at this course will gain the knowledge, understanding and competence including practical knowledge in emergency preparedness, ship board operations, maintenance of ship and equipment, safety measures, pollution prevention, plan, conduct and manage internal safety audit program as well as understanding their duties and responsibilities.
+Participants at this course will gain the knowledge, understanding, and competence including practical knowledge in emergency preparedness, shipboard operations, maintenance of ship and equipment, safety measures, pollution prevention, plan, conduct and manage internal safety audit program as well as understanding their duties and responsibilities.

-Course delivery: Using combination of competent and experienced instructors, classroom syndicate exercises interactive activities and practical training demonstrations.
+Course delivery: Using a combination of competent and experienced instructors, classroom syndicate exercises interactive activities, and practical training demonstrations.

-This course is open to all seafarers, owners of ship, personnel of maritime/shipping and allied industries, port and terminal operators and all who are to be assigned specific duties and responsibilities related to cargo and cargo equipment / management of the safe operation of ships as well as a reasonable standard of written English.
+This course is open to all seafarers, owners of the ship, personnel of maritime/shipping and allied industries, port and terminal operators, and all who are to be assigned specific duties and responsibilities related to cargo and cargo equipment/management of the safe operation of ships as well as a reasonable standard of written English.